throughput-ec/ec_workshops_py/chapters/module1.md

 ---
-title: 'Module 1: Intro to Jupyter Notebooks and Python'
+title: 'Module 1: Intro to Python and Jupyter Notebooks'
 description:
-  'In this module, you will learn how to write your own Jupyter Notebook.'
+  'In this module, you will learn how to write basic Python code and how to use your Jupyter Notebooks.'
 prev: null
 next: /module2
 type: chapter